jonathanchaffer/boerigter-center-app/README.md

 The [BitBucket repository](https://bitbucket.org/jonathanchaffer-hope/boerigter-center-app) is configured such that commits cannot be made to the `master` branch without an approved pull request.
 This is to ensure that proper code review is performed for every new feature.

 As a general rule of thumb, pull requests should be small, frequent, and easy to review, in order to avoid large merge conflicts.
 Ideally, each _individual feature_ will have a corresponding pull request, rather than each _group_ of features.
+Pull requests should have a concise title and a helpful description describing the work that was done in the pull request.

 ## Project Structure